Brianchon's theorem: Degenerations

 As for Pascal's theorem there exist degenerations for Brianchon's theorem, too: Let coincide two neighbored tangents.
 Their point of intersection becomes a point of the conic.
 In the diagram three pairs of neighbored tangents coincide.
 This procedure results in a statement on inellipses of triangles.
-From a projective point of view the two triangles $P_1P_3P_5$ and $P_2P_4P_6$ lie perspectively with center $B$.
-That means there exists a central collineation, which maps the one onto the other triangle.
+From a projective point of view the two triangles P_{1}P_{3}P_{5} and P_{2}P_{4}P_{6} lie perspectively with center B. That means there exists a central collineation, which maps the one onto the other triangle.
 But only in special cases this collineation is an affine scaling.
 For example for a Steiner inellipse, where the Brianchon point is the centroid.

 In the affine plane

 Brianchon's theorem is true in both the affine plane and the real projective plane.
 However, its statement in the affine plane is in a sense less informative and more complicated than that in the projective plane.
 Consider, for example, five tangent lines to a parabola.
 These may be considered sides of a hexagon whose sixth side is the line at infinity, but there is no line at infinity in the affine plane.
 In two instances, a line from a (non-existent) vertex to the opposite vertex would be a line parallel to one of the five tangent lines.
 Brianchon's theorem stated only for the affine plane would therefore have to be stated differently in such a situation.

 The projective dual of Brianchon's theorem has exceptions in the affine plane but not in the projective plane.